 Is 3000 Mhz RAM good?

-As far as the price is concern the 3000MHz is a good pick but you might face issues while running a demanding graphics application.
+As far as the price is concerned the 3000MHz is a good pick but you might face issues while running a demanding graphics application.